PippoRJ/hugo-refresh/README.md

 * Four shortcodes are added to show code: inline, in page, in page wide, in tabs.

 * The loaders images are now processed with `resources.ExecuteAsTemplate` so that they take the main colour of the theme (defined in `config.yaml`)

+* The _favicon_ is processed with `resources.ExecuteAsTemplate` to follow the main colour of the page.

 * All the js and css files are loaded locally, i.e., not loaded from third party sites.